Worldbuilding tools

 Do I have to switch tools to edit a character or fix the timeline?

 Less and less.
 The worldbuilding tools read the same world, so a lot of the work now comes to you.
-In the Relationship Web, clicking a character opens a Details tab where you can edit their full record, the same fields as the World Bible, and a Manage timeline button beside the scrubber lets you add and edit events without opening the Time Weaver.
+In the Relationship Web, clicking a character opens a Details tab where you can edit their full record, the same fields as the entry manager, and a Manage timeline button beside the scrubber lets you add and edit events without opening the Time Weaver.
 When you do need another tool, the Tools menu in the header of every worldbuilding tool jumps you there for the same world, in a new tab, so you never lose your place.

 How do I see the relationship map on a small screen?